SCIATICA

 Osteophytes (bone spurs)

-As part of the process of arthritis, bone spurs can grow on vertebrae.
-These bone growths can press on a little nerve as it comes out of the vertebrae, therefore causing the sciatica symptoms.
+As part of the process of arthritis, bone spurs can grow on the vertebrae.
+These bone growths can press on nerves as the exit the vertebral canal, therefore causing the sciatica symptoms.

 Trigger points

 The pain experienced is actually referred pain.
-This means that the pain is felt somewhere distant from its cause.
+This means that the pain is felt somewhere distant from its cause/origin.
 A trigger point occurs when a portion of the muscle becomes ischemic.
 This means that it hasn’t had enough blood supply.
 This can occur with injury or long term muscle tightness.
-Trigger points causing sciatica like symptoms are most commonly found in the ‘glute’ (bum) muscles or the deep hip muscles.
+Trigger points causing sciatic-like symptoms are most commonly found in the ‘glute’ (buttock) muscles or in the deep hip muscles.

 Sacroilliac joint dysfunction

-The sacroiliac joints are the two large joints at the back of the pelvis.
-These quite commonly become inflamed or irritated and may cause referred pain in the legs.
-This however is more commonly down the side of the thigh than the back of the thigh.
+The sacroiliac joints are the two large joints at the back of the pelvis (either side).
+These quite commonly become inflamed or irritated and may cause referred pain in the lower back, around to the groin, or down the backs of the thighs.

 So what can you do about it???

-- Never, never sit with your wallet in your back pocket, you are just asking for piriformis syndrome!
+*Never sit with your wallet in your back pocket – you are just asking for piriformis syndrome!

-- Lift properly.
-This means using you legs not your back.
+*Lift properly.
+This means using your legs, not your back.
 The fastest way to get a disc bulge is to bend forward, twist then lift something.

-- Keep your weight within the normal healthy range so not to put extra pressure onto your discs and pelvic joints.
+*Keep your weight within the normal healthy range so you’re not putting extra pressure on your discs and pelvic joints.

-- Get treatment and advice.
-Osteopathic treatment can assist will all the causes of sciatica and pseudo-sciatica explained above.
+*Get treatment and advice.
+Osteopathic treatment can assist with all causes of sciatica and pseudo-sciatica explained above.